giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 | Service selection/path selection | Communication | Network/service and/or application |
 {: #prob_space title="Problem space, needs, and stakeholders." }

+# Use Cases

+## Open Abstraction for Edge Computing

+Modern applications such as AR/VR,
+V2X, or IoT, require bringing compute closer to the edge in order to meet strict bandwidth, latency, and jitter requirements.
+While this deployment process resembles the path taken by the main cloud providers
+(notably, AWS, Facebook, Google and Microsoft) to deploy their large-scale datacenters, the edge presents a key difference: datacenter clouds (both in terms of their infrastructure and the applications run by them) are owned and managed by a single organization, whereas edge clouds involve a complex ecosystem of operators, vendors, and application providers, all striving to provide a quality end-to-end solution to the user.
+This implies that, while the traditional cloud has been implemented for the most part by using vertically optimized and closed architectures, the edge will necessarily need to rely on a complete ecosystem of carefully designed open standards to enable horizontal interoperability across all the involved parties.
+This document envisions ALTO playing a role as part of the ecosystem of open standards that are necessary to deploy and operate the edge cloud.

+As an example, consider a user of an XR application who arrives at his/her home by car.
+The application runs by leveraging compute capabilities from both the car and the public 5G edge cloud.
+As the user parks the car, 5G coverage may diminish (due to building interference) making the home local Wi-Fi connectivity a better choice.
+Further, instead of relying on computational resources from the car and the 5G edge cloud, latency can be reduced by leveraging computing devices (PCs, laptops, tablets) available from the home edge cloud.
+The application's decision to switch from one domain to another, however, demands knowledge about the compute and communication resources available both in the 5G and the Wi-Fi domains, therefore requiring interoperability across multiple industry standards (for instance, IETF and 3GPP on the public side, and IETF and LF Edge {{LF-EDGE}} on the private home side).
+ALTO can be positioned to act as an abstraction layer supporting the exposure of communication and compute information independently of the type of domain the application is currently residing in.

+Future versions of this document will elaborate further on this use case.

+## Optimized placement of microservice components

+Current applications are transitioning from a monolithic service architecture towards the composition of microservice components, following cloud-native trends.
+The set of microservices can have associated SLOs which impose constraints not only in terms of required compute resources (CPU, storage, ...) dependent on the compute facilities available, but also in terms of performance indicators such as latency, bandwidth, etc, which impose restrictions in the networking capabilities connecting the computing facilities.
+Even more complex constrains, such as affinity among certain microservices components could require complex calculations for selecting the most appropriate compute nodes taken into consideration both network and compute information.

+Thus, service/application orchestrators can benefit from the information exposed by ALTO at the time of deciding the placement of the microservices in the network.

+## Distributed AI Workloads

+Generative AI is a technological feat that opens up many applications such as holding conversations, generating art, developing a research paper, or writing software, among many others.
+Yet this innovation comes with a high cost in terms of processing and power consumption.
+While data centers are already running at capacity, it is projected that transitioning current search engine queries to leverage generative AI will increase costs by 10 times compared to traditional search methods {{DC-AI-COST}}.
+As (1) computing nodes (CPUs and GPUs) are deployed to build the edge cloud through technologies like 5G and (2) with billions of mobile user devices globally providing a large untapped computational platform, shifting part of the processing from the cloud to the edge becomes a viable and necessary step towards enabling the AI-transition.
+There are at least four drivers supporting this trend:

+- Computational and energy savings: Due to savings from not needing large-scale cooling systems and the high performance-per-watt efficiency of the edge devices, some workloads can run at the edge at a lower computational and energy cost [EDGE-ENERGY], especially when considering not only processing but also data transport.

+- Latency: For applications such as driverless vehicles which require real-time inference at very low latency, running at the edge is necessary.

+- Reliability and performance: Peaks in cloud demand for generative AI queries can create large queues and latency, and in some cases even lead to denial of service.
+In some cases, limited or no connectivity requires running the workloads at the edge.

+- Privacy, security, and personalization: A "private mode" allows users to strictly utilize on-device (or near-the-device) AI to enter sensitive prompts to chatbots, such as health questions or confidential ideas.

+These drivers lead to a distributed computational model that is hybrid: Some AI workloads will fully run in the cloud, some will fully run in the edge, and some will run both in the edge and in the cloud.
+Being able to efficiently run these workloads in this hybrid, distributed, cloud-edge environment is necessary given the aforementioned massive energy and computational costs.
+To make optimized service and workload placement decisions, information about both the compute and communication resources available in the network is necessary too.

+Consider as an example a large language model (LLM) used to generate text and hold intelligent conversations.
+LLMs produce a single token per inference, where a token is almost equivalent to a word.
+Pipelining and parallelization techniques are used to optimize inference, but this means that a model like GPT-3 could potentially go through all 175 billion parameters that are part of it to generate a single word.
+To efficiently run these computational-intensive workloads, it is necessary to know the availability of compute resources in the distributed system.
+Suppose that a user is driving a car while conversing with an AI model.
+The model can run inference on a variety of compute nodes, ordered from lower to higher compute power as follows: (1) the user's phone, (2) the computer in the car, (3) the 5G edge cloud, and (4) the datacenter cloud.
+Correspondingly, the system can deploy four different models with different levels of precision and compute requirements.
+The simplest model with the least parameters can run in the phone, requiring less compute power but yielding lower accuracy.
+Three other models ordered in increasing value of accuracy and computational complexity can run in the car, the edge, and the cloud.
+The application can identify the right trade-off between accuracy and computational cost, combined with metrics of communication bandwidth and latency, to make the right decision on which of the four models to use for every inference request.
+Note that this is similar to the resolution/bandwidth trade-off commonly found in the image encoding problem, where an image can be encoded and transmitted at different levels of resolution depending on the available bandwidth in the communication channel.
+In the case of AI inference, however, not only bandwidth is a scarce resource, but also compute.
+ALTO extensions to support the exposure of compute resources would allow applications to make optimized decisions on selecting the right computational resource, supporting the efficient execution of hybrid AI workloads.

 #  Guiding Principles